 The main door to the house is one of the most important features in feng shui for residences.

-- It is one of the doors that is used most often
+- It is the one door that is used most often on the property

 - It is the main entry point for energy into the home